 The name Renee meaning ‘reborn’ is currently in the public eye only because of the famous America actress Renee Zellweger.
 The variations of this name include Renny, Rene, and Renae.

 Roxanna, the name of Alexander the Great’s wife, sounds way more attractive than the commonplace Roxanne.
-Meaning ‘dawn’, Roxana was first used in Europe and other English-speaking countries in the 1600s, but it gained popularity after featuring in Daniel Defoe’s novel, “Roxana.”
+Meaning ‘dawn’, in Europe and other English-speaking countries its introduction happened in the 1600s, but it gained popularity after featuring in Daniel Defoe’s novel, “Roxana.”
 We think it’s an attractive and relatively underused possibility.

 This lilting Arabic name, meaning ‘morning, dawn, or awakening’, was first heard in the Middle East countries, but is now familiar with the Muslim populations of India, Pakistan, and the US as well.
 We’ve seen plenty of famous women bearing this name, including the Iranian author Sahar Delijani and Iranian actress Sahar Dolatshahi.